 Providers who have delivered—or will deliver—services for COVID-19 treatment of uninsured individuals after February 4, 2020, are eligible for reimbursement of services at Medicare rates.
 PTs, OTs, and SLPs are eligible for reimbursement of claims under this program (this includes reimbursement for telehealth visits).
 To be eligible, the provider must have checked for health insurance and confirmed the patient was completely uninsured.
 Providers can submit claims for reimbursement through the HRSA portal, located on the HRSA website.
 To learn more about this program, as well as register for the program, check out the HRSA website and review the handy step-by-step guide for claims submission to its portal.

 Please note that there are many restrictions on these HHS funds—including limitations on how and where the money can be spent.
 If breached, these restrictions could expose funding recipients to fraud enforcement.
-So, if you received one of these payments, be sure to check out this DLA Piper legal publication for more information.

 Paid Leave for Rehired Workers